mgsosna/mattsosna.com/_posts/statistics/2021-06-22-ARIMA-intro.md

 $$ \epsilon_t \overset{iid}{\sim} \mathcal{N}(0, \sigma^2) $$

-Because the $\epsilon_t$ values are completely independent, the time series described by the model $y_t = \epsilon_t$ is just a sequence of random numbers that **cannot be predicted**.
-Your best bet at guessing the next value is to just guess the mean of the distribution the samples are drawn from, which here is zero.
+Because all $\epsilon_t$ values are independent, the time series described by the model $y_t = \epsilon_t$ is just a sequence of random numbers that **cannot be predicted**.
+Your best guess for the next value is the mean of the distribution the samples are drawn from, which is zero.

 <center>
 <img src="{{  site.baseurl  }}/images/statistics/arima/white_noise.png" height="110%" width="110%">